 So where can you use it?
 Marijuana use is legal within the confines of private property.
 Just keep in mind that property owners, landlords, and rental companies can ban the use and possession of marijuana on their premises.

 Federal land is under federal law

-Marijuana is legal by state of Maine law.
+Marijuana is legal under State of Maine law.
 Federally, it is not legal.
-If you’re on federal land, such as a national park or a national forest, you can’t even have it in your possession.
+If you’re on federal property, such as a national park or a border crossing, you can’t even have it in your possession.

-It's illegal to leave Maine with any marijuana products.
+It's illegal to leave Maine with any marijuana products - medical or non-medical.
 Mailing marijuana from Maine is also illegal.

 Don't drive high

 It’s illegal to drive under the influence of marijuana.
-You could be charged with a DUI.
+You could be charged with an OUI.

 There's a limit to how much you can grow

 Mainers can grow marijuana for personal use.
 As many as three mature and twelve immature plants, plus unlimited seedlings, are allowed per resident 21 years of age or older.